St Michael and All Angels' Church, Occold: Late medieval development (13th–15th centuries)

 Beside the altar on the north is a very fine misericord (a seat/stall with a flap which, when placed upright, displays a carved figure on the underside).
-The carving on the Occold misericord depicts, what is thought to be, the Virgin May, crowned, and flanked by angels.
+The carving on the Occold misericord depicts what is thought to be the Virgin May, crowned and flanked by angels.
 The date of this is unknown.

-Apart from the Early English south doorway, the 15th Century saw a general rebuilding of the whole of Occold church.
+Apart from the e Early English south doorway, the 15th century saw a general rebuilding of the whole of Occold church.
 Evidence of this is in the type of the windows which are mainly in the Perpendicular style, common from the late 14th century up until the English Reformation of 1534, and thereafter until the 17th century in modified forms.

-From Suffolk Churches (Simon Knott), reports that Peter Northeast and Simon Cotton recorded (so attributing to them) an historical bequest by one William Osmond, in 1426, of 40 shillings facturam novi campanile (roughly translated as 'to make a new bell', or bell-tower).
+From Suffolk Churches (Simon Knott), reports that Peter Northeast and Simon Cotton recorded (so attributing to them) an historical bequest by one William Osmond, in 1426, of 40 shillings facturam novi campanile (roughly translated as "to make a new bell or [bell-tower]").
 Other sources confirm that the tower is 15th century and built in four stages.
-The four stages are clearly visible from the outside, as is the west door which is no longer in use and sealed from the inside.
+The four stages are clearly visible from the outside, as is the west door, which is no longer in use and sealed from the inside.